demisto/content/Packs/ServiceNow/Integrations/ServiceNowv2/README.md

 Please refer to ServiceNow documentation for additional information.
 We especially recommend the [Operators available for filters and queries](https://docs.servicenow.com/bundle/sandiego-platform-user-interface/page/use/common-ui-elements/reference/r_OpAvailableFiltersQueries.html?cshalt=yes) page.

-This integration was integrated and tested with the Orlando version of ServiceNow.
+This integration was integrated and tested with the Xanadu version of ServiceNow.

 This is the default integration for this content pack when configured by the Data Onboarder in Cortex XSIAM.